vipulnaik/diet-exercise-health/notes/2023-activity-tracker.md

 printing work, then to the post office, and then to the Amazon Hub Locker at ASUC Berkeley to pick up packages.
 All in all, I was out and about for about 3 hours.

+## Tuesday October 3

+Shortly before noon, I made a trip to the USPS post office at 3175 Adeline Street to send out priority mail and return mail that I had received for a former resident.